amr080/docs-template/docs/developer/xft-sdk/index.md

 ## Queries

-All of the CentrifugeJS modules have queries prefixed with `get` that return [Observables](https://rxjs.dev/guide/observable).
+All of the XFTJS modules have queries prefixed with `get` that return [Observables](https://rxjs.dev/guide/observable).

 Here's a full sample how to query all of the pools and subscribe to the state.
 Behind the scenes the pool data is aggregated from multiple sources and formatted into an object.
 By subscribing to the observable you're also subscribing to events on-chain that will cause the subscription to update when necessary.